Short Stories: January 25, 2017 Issue [#8054] |

 I'm searching for some highbrowl WDC members who read only highbrowl "English Literature" and want to discuss "the Craft of writing Fiction." and knit pick about the placement of verbs and correct puncuation in and the perfect sentence.
 This is who I am and if there are any like minded writers out there please let me know.
 I'm starving for serious conversations about the craft.

-QPdoll is Grateful writes: Congratulations on making it to the semi-finals in the international short story competition!
+Merry QPdoll writes: Congratulations on making it to the semi-finals in the international short story competition!
 I'd say that was a success for sure.
 I have stopped with making new year's resolutions, but I think I'll create a goal of reading a certain number of books per year.
 I'll not make it to near the number that you will, but I'll definitely make it a point to read more in 2017.

 Rebecca writes: My New Years Resolution this year is: